ToobaSh/French-Health-Chatbot/README.md

 ## How the RAG Pipeline Works

--User asks a question
+- User asks a question
--The system retrieves the most relevant PDF chunks -Text is cleaned (removal of symbols, menus, references) -Relevant sentences are summarized
+- The system retrieves the most relevant PDF chunks
+- Text is cleaned (removal of symbols, menus, references)
+- Relevant sentences are summarized
--A single, readable answer is generated
+- A single, readable answer is generated
--Sources are displayed in the Streamlit interface
+- Sources are displayed in the Streamlit interface